Winchester

 The Route

-3. Cross the viaduct and go through a barrier on the other side to emerge at a busy road.
-Turn left and walk along the grass verge for a short distance before spying a narrow footpath on your left that doubles back.
-Go down the path getting away from the road and the arches of the viaduct will come into view.
-Take the gate at the end of the path to go under the viaduct and come out in a cow meadow.
-Do not be afraid, the cows are behind an electric fence.
-Walk to the opposite side of the meadow to another gate and then enter another meadow.
-The path is less obvious in this one, but just stick in the same direction and head to the gate on the other side.
+2. Cross the viaduct, go through a barrier on the other side and emerge at a busy road.
+Turn left and walk along the grass verge for a short distance before taking a narrow footpath on your left that doubles back.
+Take the gate at the end of the path and go under the viaduct and into a cow meadow, with an an electric fence between you and the cows.
+Walk to the opposite side to another gate and then enter the next meadow.
+The path becomes less obvious, but stick in the same direction and head to the gate on the other side.

-6. To see more of the sights on this walk, continue over the road and along the riverside path, soon passing Winchester College on your left.
+4. Cross the road and walk along the riverside path, soon passing Winchester College on your left.
 After the college, the river turns a sharp right and the path ends at a road called College Walk.
-Turn right here and walk along the street.
-Take the first left and then turn right at the end of the street, where you will immediately see signs for the entrance to Wolvesey Castle (English Heritage, free).
-Walk over the painted letters saying, ‘no vehicular access’ and continue forward towards the river again.
+Turn right and walk along the street.
+Take the first left and then turn right at the end, where you will see signs for Wolvesey Castle (English Heritage, free).
+Walk over the painted letters saying, ‘no vehicular access’ and continue forward to the river again.

-7. Veer left and walk with the river to your right (cross the river at Wharf Mill if you want to cut the walk shorter and not go to the City Mill).
+5. Veer left and walk with the river to your right.
 Keep going until you reach Bridge Street and Winchester City Mill (National Trust, free).
 The mill has a café, second hand book shop, water wheels and interactive displays.

-• If you want a playground, you could add on Abbey Gardens near the City Mill in section 7.
+• If you want a playground, add on Abbey Gardens near the City Mill in step 5.

 Did you know?